JimHokanson/adinstruments_sdk_matlab/README.rst

 General parts include:

-- sdk class/package (see adinstruments.sdk) - this is the Matlab code that directly interfaces with the mex code
+- sdk class/package (see adi.sdk) - this is the Matlab code that directly interfaces with the mex code
-- sdk_mex (see adinstruments.sdk_mex) - this is the actual mex code which calls the ADInstruments dll
+- sdk_mex (see +adi/private directory) - this is the actual mex code which calls the ADInstruments dll

 ==========
 Motivation